flyteorg/flyte/rsts/deployment/plugin_setup/aws/athena.rst

 Athena Plugin Setup
 -------------------

-This guide gives an overview of how to set up the Athena in your AWS Flyte deployment.
-Athena plugin need flyte deployment in aws cloud, It will not work in sandbox/GCP/Azure flyte deployment.
-Please provide correct service account to flyte propeller for athena access.
+This guide gives an overview of how to set up Athena in your Flyte deployment.
+Athena plugin needs Flyte deployment in AWS cloud; sandbox/GCP/Azure wouldn't work.

 1. Create a file named ``values-athena.yaml`` and add the following config to it.
 Please make sure that the propeller has the correct service account for Athena.